ThKrypt/QualCoder/13-Other-information.md

 General:

-* Update to Qt6 and use Qt Multimedia to play A/V rather than use VLC.
+* Possibly use Qt Multimedia to play A/V rather than use VLC.

 * Multi-language support - some work done but review of existing translations is needed